The Bondwoman's Narrative: Background of manuscript

-Henry Louis Gates, Jr. acquired the manuscript in 2001 in an annual auction by Swann Galleries.
+Henry Louis Gates Jr. acquired the manuscript in 2001 in an annual auction by Swann Galleries.
 The catalogue described the novel as an "Unpublished Original Manuscript; a fictionalized biography, written in an effusive style, purporting to be the story, of the early life and escape of one Hannah Crafts."
 Its history could be traced to the 1940s, when it was owned by African-American scholar Dorothy Porter.

-Gates bought the historic manuscript at a relatively low price of $8000.
+Gates bought the historic manuscript at a relatively low price of $8,500.
 He proceeded to verify the text as an historical artifact, and drew on expertise by a variety of scholars.
-Wyatt Houston Day, a bookseller and authenticator, wrote, "I can say unequivocally that the manuscript was written before 1861, because had it been written afterward, it would have most certainly contained some mention of the war or at least secession."
+Wyatt Houston Day, a bookseller and authenticator, wrote: "I can say unequivocally that the manuscript was written before 1861, because had it been written afterward, it would have most certainly contained some mention of the war or at least secession."
 Kenneth W. Rendell identified the original ink as iron gall ink, most widely used up until 1860.
-Joe Nickell, Ph.D., the author of numerous books on literary assessment, used a variety of techniques to evaluate the manuscript, studying the paper, ink, provenance, writing style, etc. As a result of his review, Gates agreed with others who concluded that Crafts was most likely black because she portrays her black characters first as people, and demonstrates knowledge of the slave caste system.
+Joe Nickell, the author of numerous books on literary assessment, used a variety of techniques to evaluate the manuscript, studying the paper, ink, provenance, writing style, etc. As a result of his review, Gates agreed with others who concluded that Crafts was most likely black because she portrays her black characters first as people, and demonstrates knowledge of the slave caste system.
 In addition, she demonstrates insider knowledge of specifics regarding slave escape routes; and makes numerous conventional mistakes in language.

-Henry Louis Gates, Jr. noted that Crafts referred to historical figures and actual places in her novel; among those were the Cosgroves, found in the Virginia census; Mr. Henry, a Presbyterian minister in Stafford County, Virginia; and Jane Johnson, a slave from John H. Wheeler's Washington, DC household, who gained freedom in 1855 in Philadelphia, Pennsylvania (a free state).
+Henry Louis Gates Jr. noted that Crafts referred to historical figures and actual places in her novel; among those were the Cosgroves, found in the Virginia census; Mr. Henry, a Presbyterian minister in Stafford County, Virginia; and Jane Johnson, a slave from John H. Wheeler's Washington, DC household, who gained freedom in 1855 in Philadelphia, Pennsylvania (a free state).
 Wheeler was taking her and her two young sons along with his family en route to his posting as US Minister in Nicaragua.
 The case received national coverage because abolitionist Passmore Williamson was jailed for contempt of court by a federal district judge, and because of conflicts between state and federal laws related to slavery.

 After verification and editing, Gates arranged for publication of the novel by Time-Warner in 2002, as The Bondwoman's Narrative by Hannah Crafts (Author), Henry Louis Gates Jr. (Editor) (it includes material about his authentication and attempts to identify the author.)
 Due to the intense interest in such an early work, the only known novel by a fugitive slave and likely the first by an African-American woman, its publication was followed closely.
 The book quickly became a bestseller.